Balanced rectangles over Sturmian words and minimal discrepancy intervals: Introduction

 It is not hard to see that \eqref{eq:def_bal_intervals} is indeed closely related to \eqref{eq:discrep_one}, justifying the second part of the title of this paper.

 In the next section, we state the full characterisation of balanced $m \times n$ rectangles.
 In Section~\ref{sec:equiv} we prove the equivalence between balanced rectangles and balanced intervals.
-Then we make preparations for proving the characterisation of balanced intervals of length $\fract{n\alpha}$: In Section~\ref{sec:bij} we rephrase the balancedness in terms of the bijectiveness of a certain function; in Section~\ref{sec:Ostr} we recall some specific properties of Ostrowski representations.
-Finally, in Section~\ref{sec:proof}, we prove the full characterisation of balanced intervals, and thus of balanced $m\times n$ rectangles.
+Then we make preparations for proving the characterisation of balanced intervals of length $\fract{n\alpha}$: In Section~\ref{sec:bij} we rephrase balancedness in terms of bijectivity of a certain function; in Section~\ref{sec:Ostr} we recall some specific properties of Ostrowski representations.
+Finally, in Section~\ref{sec:proof}, we prove the full characterisation of balanced $m\times n$ rectangles.

-We conclude this introduction with a remark on the intercept $\theta$ of Sturmian words.
+We conclude this introduction with two remarks on the parameters $\alpha$ and $\theta$ of Sturmian words.

 \begin{rem} In the rest of the paper, we will assume $\theta = 0$.
-This can be justified by the following.
-Recall that the factors of a word are all the finite contiguous blocks of symbols within the word.
-It is a basic fact (see, e.g., \cite[Theorem 10.5.3]{AlloucheShallit_Automatic}) that two Sturmian words have the same slope if and only if they have the same sets of factors.
+This can be justified by the following: It is a basic fact (see, e.g., \cite[Theorem 10.5.3]{AlloucheShallit_Automatic}) that two Sturmian words have the same slope if and only if they have the same sets of factors.
 Since each rectangle $A(i,m,n)$ is fully determined by the factor $a_i \cdots a_{i+m+n-2}$, the infinite Hankel matrices corresponding to two Sturmian words with the same slope have exactly the same rectangles. \end{rem}

+\begin{rem} We will also often assume $\alpha < 1/2$.
+It is easy to check that the Sturmian word with slope $1-\alpha$ and intercept $0$ can be obtained by flipping the digits of the Sturmian word with slope $\alpha$ and intercept $0$.
+Of course, for every pair $(m,n)$, the $m\times n$ rectangles of one sequence are balanced if and only if the $m\times n$ rectangles of the other sequence are.
+Therefore, if $\alpha > 1/2$, we can equivalently consider $1-\alpha < 1/2$ instead. \end{rem}